opencadc/storage-inventory/tantar/README.md

 prefix it to denote fewer but larger buckets (e.g. bucket prefix "0" denotes ~1/16 of the storage locations; the prefix range "0-f" denotes the entire storage range).

-Note: This does not really belong here, but tantar has specific temporary code to support this: the AD StorageAdapter uses archive name as the bucket, so there is no prefixing to subdivide further and no range of buckets: just a single bucket (archive) per tantar instance.

 The _StorageAdapter_ is a plugin implementation to support the back end storage system.
 These are implemented in separate libraries; each available implementation is in a library named cadc-storage-adapter-{impl} and the fully qualified class name to use is documented there.